rileyduke/venture.capitalist/README.md

 ### Angular

 As this is a non-social game (as per scope), there was no reason to run the game code server side.
 I have used angular in the past so it was chosen out of familiarity to me.

-### LocalStorage

-Storing the businesses with timestamps as opposed to continually running the server allows the user to even make money when their computer is turned off.
-It also makes deploying or running the game headache free as the user only needs to have npm installed to run it.

 ### Bootstrap